Mandalay Beach is well worth a visit, 30 minutes from Walpole, located on an unsealed road suitable for 2WD.

 The Boardwalk from the Mandalay Beach lookout onto Mandalay Beach is part of the Bibbulmun Track.

-The phograph above of Mandalay Beach was taken from the rocks at the far northern end of the beach.
+The photograph above of Mandalay Beach was taken from the rocks at the far northern end of the beach.

 The coast from this point becomes impassable further north, turning into granite cliff faces and boulder fields.

-There are several things about Mandalay beach to consider.
-There is a donation box with an entry fee for the National Park.
 There are toilets but no picnic benches.
-The last 8k or so approaching the carpark for Mandalay Beach is on an unsealed road (dirt track) but is ok for regular vehicles including standard 2wd vehicles.
+The last 8k or so approaching the carpark for Mandalay Beach is on an unsealed road (dirt track) but is ok for regular vehicles including standard 2WD vehicles.

 The path to the Mandalay Beach Lookout.